Autumn in Cornwall

 The end of summer doesn’t mark the end of the holiday season in St Ives.
 Once the summer crowds disperse the beaches lift their dog bans, the surf picks up and festival life ramps up with the St Ives September Festival and The Great Cornish Food Festival.
 Carbis Bay Holidays offer the perfect accommodation for autumn holidays in Cornwall.
 Short breaks are available (min. three nights, excluding school holidays) and dogs stay for free.
 Browse our holiday cottages in Carbis Bay or read on for further details about Autumn breaks.

 - As the summer crowds depart, September and autumn is a great time for a quieter holiday but there’s still lots to enjoy.
-See our guide to What’s On this Autumn.
+See our Autumnal guide

 - Warm water makes it the best time for wild swimming in Cornwall or surfing the big swells.

 - Dogs welcome Many of Cornwall’s beaches now welcome dogs outside of July and August and Blue Flag beaches from 1st October.
 So select one of our pet friendly holidays and bring ALL the family.

 - Experience the magic of fireworks and bonfire night celebrations on the beach at Carbis Bay.